tvsnarayana/tech-interview-handbook/non-technical-tips/behavioural.md

 - What have you built?
 - What is the hardest technical problem you have run into?
 - How did you solve it?
+- Where do you see yourself in 5 years?
+- Why do you want to work here?
+- How do you handle disagreements with coworkers?

 #### References